-One of the biggest obstacles that a small-to-medium business can face is finding the right talent to fill their positions.
-Startups and small companies need employees that are reliable, talented and will help push the business's growth with their own ambition and energy.
-It's not easy to find individuals with these qualities, as small businesses are usually at a disadvantage for several reasons.
+One of the biggest obstacles that small to medium businesses face is finding the right talent to join their company.
+Startups and small companies need employees who are reliable, talented, and will help grow the business with their own ambition and energy.
+Usually, businesses either work with a job recruiting service, also known as a staffing agency, or develop their own hiring process.

 Depending on your industry, your business may face fierce competition from other companies for the best talent, especially from larger enterprises.
-According to recruiting software company Top Echelon, the top competitive industries to find talent in include information technology, engineering, healthcare, manufacturing and marketing.
-If you're in need of a recruiter to fill a specialized position, winning over a promising candidate when a larger competitor is offering positions with larger starting salaries and more upward mobility can seem daunting.
+According to recruiting software company Top Echelon, the top competitive industries to find talent include information technology, engineering, healthcare, manufacturing and marketing.
+If you're in need of a recruiter to fill a specialized position, winning over a promising candidate when a bigger competitor is offering positions with larger starting salaries, a host of benefits, and more upward mobility can seem daunting.

-If you're in an industry where talent is scarce, internal recruitment can be challenging to find job seekers who are properly qualified for your position, particularly when you're determined to do it yourself.
-You don't want to start the recruiting process and fill the position with any warm body who does the bare minimum, so you'll need to wade through dozens of resumes and schedule time to conduct interviews.
+If you're in an industry where talent is scarce, finding qualified candidates can be challenging, particularly when you're determined to do it yourself.
+You don't want to start the recruiting process and fill the position with any warm body who does the bare minimum, so you'll need to read dozens of resumes and schedule time to conduct interviews.
 This can be a drag on HR resources if you or your other managers are the only ones qualified to interview and hire applicants.

-There is a wealth of hiring agencies and recruiting services out there you can hire to find the right talent for your open positions.
+There is are hundreds of hiring agencies and recruiting services out there you can hire to find the right talent for your open positions.
 Recruiting services eliminate the need for you to go through the time-consuming challenge of finding the right applicants for the job.
-[Read related article on our sister site Business News Daily: Best Recruiting Software for Small Business]

-Recruiting services offer several advantages to small companies looking to hire, the first of which is the obvious time-saving aspect for you and your management if you don't have an HR manager or department.
-You can concentrate on your main responsibilities while leaving the recruiting to a professional.
+Recruiting services offer several advantages to small companies looking to hire, the first of which is the obvious timesaving aspect for you and your management if you don't have an HR manager or department.
+You can concentrate on your main responsibilities while leaving recruiting to a professional.